Download our Hong Kong program fact sheet.

 Students live in a dormitory shared with other international students, as well as local students.
 All dormitories have bathroom facilities on each floor and a laundry service in the basement.
 The dormitories are also cleaned every day by staff.
 Cooking is not common in the dorms due to the limited kitchen facilities, but there are student dining halls located in each dormitory.
 Eating out is the most common option, since food is very inexpensive and diverse in Hong Kong.
 Students may choose a meal plan in some of the dorms at an additional cost.

+Open to all USC majors.
 Students must have a minimum cumulative GPA of 3.0 and minimum sophomore standing at the commencement of the program.
+There is no language requirement.

 *USC Overseas Health Insurance is required on all USC-approved study abroad programs.
 If a student is already enrolled in USC (domestic) Health Insurance there will be no additional charge for USC Overseas Health Insurance; students will be charged the domestic, on-campus rate (noted above).
-If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $92/month.
+If a student is normally covered otherwise and waives out of USC Health Insuranceon campus, students will be charged USC Overseas Health Insurance at a rate of $92/month (2016-2017 rate).